Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Tomb Raider 1 (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions:  Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder.
 Then you should be able to launch Tomb Raider 1 from Ports in the emulationStation menu.
+Notes: Thanks to [XProger](https://github.com/XProger/OpenLara) for the OpenLara engine that makes this possible.

 ### Undertale (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to provide your own Undertale Linux version assets.
 You can purchase this from GoG for under $10.
 If you purchase this from GoG, you'll need to download the Linux version and it will have a .sh extension.
 Just change the .sh to .gz and use 7zip to open the file, then go to the \data\noarch\game\assets folder and copy all of it's contents to your /roms/ports/undertale/assets folder.
 Then you should be able to launch Undertale from Ports in the emulationstation menu.